obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 >
 > To use Obsidian Sync together with Files On-Demand and similar features, make sure to configure the service to always keep the files on the device.

-In the vault switcher, your vault now has a vault icon instead of a cloud to indicate it's no longer synced to iCloud Drive.
+In the vault switcher, your vault now has a vault icon instead of a cloud, to indicate it's no longer synced to iCloud Drive.

 ## Remove your vault from a third-party sync service